My Brother's Keeper (film)

-My Brother's Keeper is a 1948 British crime film in the form of a convicts-on-the-run chase thriller, directed by Alfred Roome for Gainsborough Pictures.
-It was the first of only two films directed by Roome (the other being the following year's comedy It's Not Cricket) during a long career as a film editor.
-The film stars Jack Warner and George Cole and was produced by Sydney Box.
+My Brother's Keeper is a 1948 British crime film directed by Alfred Roome and starring Jack Warner and George Cole.
+It was written by Frank Harvey from a story by Maurice Wiltshire.
+It was produced by Sydney Boxv for Gainsborough Pictures.

+It was the first of only two films directed by Roome, the other being It's Not Cricket (1949), during a long career as a film editor.

 Plot

-Handcuffed together, George Martin (Jack Warner) and Willie Stannard (George Cole) are two prisoners being transported to prison.
+Handcuffed together, George Martin and Willie Stannard are two prisoners being transported to prison.
 Martin is a hardened, cynical career criminal, while Stannard is a naïve, rather dull-witted youth who has never previously been in trouble with the law, maintains his innocence of the rape of which he has been accused and is terrified by the prospect of prison.
 During the journey the pair manage to escape.
 Martin steals an army corporal's uniform and passes Stannard off as a deserter in his charge being returned to face a military tribunal, which explains why they are handcuffed together.

-The escape location has been chosen by Martin for its proximity to a garage run by his mistress Nora Lawrence (Jane Hylton), who provides the pair with overnight shelter.
+The escape location has been chosen by Martin for its proximity to a garage run by his mistress Nora Lawrence, who provides the pair with overnight shelter.
 The following day Martin and Stannard take refuge in a derelict isolated cottage.
 While trying to file their handcuffs apart they are surprised by a man hunting with a shotgun.
 Martin strikes the man on the head, killing him.
 Shortly thereafter they manage to separate the handcuffs and Martin abandons Stannard, going on the run alone.
 Stannard gives himself up and is promptly charged with murder.

 Martin manages to contact his wife in London, asking if she can find a way to get money to him.
 She arranges to travel in a taxi driven by a friend of hers to where he is hiding and to leave clothes and money for him at a barber's shop.
 Just as she arrives, the police have tracked Martin down and have him cornered, halting her progress.
 Rather than give himself up, Martin makes a final doomed attempt to escape through a warning-signed minefield, watched by police, reporters, his wife, mistress and a crowd of sensation-seeking gawkers.